cbearden6/Cascadia-email-blast-and-misc-tables/README.md

 # Cascadia-email-blast-and-misc-tables
-An email blast I made while in NSC's web authoring class.
-Featuring a couple of misc. tables.
+An Email blast project based on Cascadia Tourism.